End (film)

 In this film, the contrast between development staying undeveloped is symbolised as fast moving trains and a poor child.

-End is a 1984 fiction film by Mahmoud Shoolizadeh; is a story about the children who live near the railways and their lives, which are full of ups and downs.
-The film tells the story of a small child who lives in the south of Tehran during times of social problems.
-The film analyses an unjust and unfair society.
+The End is a 1984 fiction film by Mahmoud Shoolizadeh.
+The film tells the story of a child who lives by the railways in the south of Tehran.
+It discusses inflation, unemployment, and social poverty as the major problems of modern Iran.

-Director's View

-Inflation, unemployment, divorce and social poverty are the major problems in modern Iran.
-If the officials, social and cultural experts and planners do not find solutions to these problems, the future society would face crisis due to the consequences.